numba/numba/docs/source/user/jitclass.rst

 Attributes access are simply reading from a C structure.
 Using jitclasses from the intpreter has the same overhead of calling any Numba compiled function from the interpreter.
-Arguments and return values must be unboxed or boxed between python objects and native representation.
+Arguments and return values must be unboxed or boxed between Python objects and native representation.
-Values encapsulated by a jitclass does not get boxed into python object when the jitclass instance is handed to the interpreter.
+Values encapsulated by a jitclass does not get boxed into Python object when the jitclass instance is handed to the interpreter.
 It is during attribute access to the field values that they are boxed.